-As discussed above, the Plan did permit qualified individuals to request up to \$100,000 of their vested account balance in coronavirus-related distributions, with repayment terms of up to three years, in accordance with the CARES Act.
+As discussed above, the Plan did permit qualified individuals to request up to \$100,000 of their vested account balance in coronavirus-related distributions, with an optional repayment term of up to three years, in accordance with the CARES Act.
 The ability to request coronavirus-related distributions under the CARES Act ceased as of December 31, 2020.